CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-SQLMI-direct.md

 ## After this exercise, you have performed the following

    - Created Azure SQL Managed instance.
-   - Connected to Azure Arc enabled Azure SQL Managed instance.
+   - Connected to Azure Arc-Enabled Azure SQL Managed instance.
-   - Configured Azure Arc enabled SQL Managed Instance.
+   - Configured Azure Arc-Enabled SQL Managed Instance.
    - Restored the AdventureWorks sample database into Azure SQL Managed instance - Azure Arc.
-   - Migrated and Restored SQL Server DB to Azure Arc enabled Azure SQL Managed instance from Blob storage and Azure arc pod.
+   - Migrated and Restored SQL Server DB to Azure Arc-Enabled Azure SQL Managed instance from Blob storage and Azure arc pod.
    - Viewed SQL MI resources and logs in Azure portal.
    - Monitored with kibana and grafana.